CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250407-models_of_the_human.md

 Sound is a cyclic fluctuations of pressure in a medium, such as air.
 Sound is created when physical objects are moved or vibrated.

-Physical properties of sound (frequency, intensity) create subjective properties of hearing. (pitch loudness)
+Physical properties of sound (frequency, intensity) create subjective properties of hearing. (pitch, loudness)

 But there are other properties of sounds: timbre and attack!